 Creating healthier communities, together

 Providence provides funding to community partners in support of our vision: Creating healthier communities, together.
-Sponsorships and grants offer opportunities for Providence to build new partnerships with organizations doing great work for the people of Oregon and Southwest Washington.
+Sponsorships and grants offer opportunities for Providence to build new partnerships with organizations doing work for the people of Oregon and Southwest Washington.

 All eight Oregon hospitals identified unmet needs and health improvement activities in the following general categories:

-- Access to preventive and primary care
+- Access to Care: Primary, dental or culturally-responsive care